whg-training/whg-training-resources/docs/statistical_modelling/regression_modelling/causal_graphs.md

 :::

-See if you can complete these before going further
+See if you can complete these before going further.

 ### Worked example